reasonwithoutrestraint/site/Original/My moral understanding.md

 #### Normative Analysis

 Normative Phenomenology: normative judgments are neither expressive of beliefs nor desires.
 They are not expressive of beliefs because they entail a world-to-mind fit rather than a mind-to-world fit.
 No mind-to-world (descriptive) state of mind can be motivational, yet normative judgments are motivational.
-They are not expressive of desires because there are constituitive standards for normative judgments that are not true of desires, e.g. if one judges that they ought to X above anything else, they necessarily also judge that they ought to M if they believe M is the necessary means to achieve X. This is not true of desire.
+They are not expressive of desires because there are constitutive standards for normative judgments that are not true of desires, e.g. if one judges that they ought to X above anything else, they necessarily also judge that they ought to M if they believe M is the necessary means to achieve X. This is not true of desire.
 Rather, normative judgments express values.
 Values are our linguistically infused base desires and dispositions idealized by rational reflection.

 Descriptive theories of normative judgments fail to account for the following plattitudes:
 - Ubiquity - Linguistic flexibility.
 Normative judgments can be expressed in a variety of different ways, "X is wrong", "we ought not do X", "Boo X!", "X is disgusting", "X is crappy", "we must not do X", "don't do X!", etc. It is unlikely that the referrents of the terms in each of these expressions are descriptive of the same entity.
 More likely, they are expressive of a certain motivating attitude in the being.